|Nutritional Guidelines (per serving)|

 Tips and Variations

-Make the dish with browned fresh bulk sausage — chorizo, breakfast sausage, or mild Italian sausage.
+- Make the dish with browned fresh bulk sausage—chorizo, breakfast sausage, or mild Italian sausage.

-Add halved brussels sprouts to the potatoes.
+- Add a cup of halved brussels sprouts to the potatoes.